mahakomar11/metrics-viewer/README.md

 make dev-compose-down
 ```

-To debug parts of application, a script should be run from metrics-viewer directory, environmental variables will be loaded from [.env-dev file](.env-dev).
+To debug parts of application, a script should be run from [root directory](.), environmental variables will be loaded from [.env-dev file](.env-dev).
 Workarounds for this:
 ```commandline
 make run-frontend
 ```